digital-freedom/crofthouse/user/pages/02.accommodation/_bathroom/text.md

 ---
 ### Bathroom

-The Crofthouse has a modern bathroom with an electric shower.
+The Crofthouse has a modern bathroom with an electric shower and a large mirrored cabinet for all your toiletries.

 Towels are provide for your visit.